 Some people say that the eyes are the windows to the soul.
-Whether or not this true, the eyes may give away some secrets.
+Whether or not this is true, the eyes may give away some secrets.
 Their appearance alone can signal several scenarios, including whether a person is struggling with an addiction.
 If you suspect that your loved one is abusing drugs, you may be able to tell just by looking directly at them.
 Banyan Treatment Centers Boca Raton, FL, is looking at symptoms of the eyes on drugs and what you should do if you suspect your loved one is struggling.

 Along with the smell, a good indication that someone may be high on marijuana is the changes in their eyes.
 Marijuana use usually leads to red, bloodshot eyes as well as dilated pupils.
 In fact, the image of reddened eyes on marijuana has become a popular piece of imagery, often used in artwork and other mediums when depicting these individuals in media.